logicly-au/pmhc-mds-spec-headspace/table/service-contact/participants.rst

 4 - Other health professional or service provider
-  Code applies for Service Contacts that involve another health professional or service provider (in addition to the Practitioner), with or without the participation of the client.
+  Code applies for Service Contacts that involve another health professional or service provider (in addition to the Practitioner/s), without the participation of the client or family support network.

 5 - Other
   Code applies to Service Contacts delivered to other third parties